pat-sre/fiveamstudy-code/readme.md

 ## About The Project

 This repository contains all the code, scripts, and notes from my daily 5 AM study sessions on my journey to becoming a world-class Site Reliability Engineer.
 This is a public log of my progress, a library of my solutions, and a testament to the power of daily, focused effort.

 Here you'll find my work on various SRE topics, including:

-    🐧 Linux Internals & Networking
+    Linux Internals & Networking

-    ☸️ Kubernetes & Containerization
+    Kubernetes & Containerization

-    🤖 Machine learning & AI'
+    Machine learning & AI

-    💻 Programming in Python, Go and C
+    Programming in Python, Go and C

-    ... and much more!

 ## Repository Structure